-Once you’ve gently patted that in (do both sides of your face as opposed to the above photo if that isn’t obvious;), you can then apply concealer to any red spots on the face gently with your finger or a concealer brush.
+Once you’ve gently patted that in using a pat-tug motion as opposed to a vigorous rub so you keep it in the area you meant to, you can then apply concealer to any red spots on the face gently with your finger or a concealer brush.
 I’m going to advocate for a concealer brush because it’s easier and you end up applying less than if you applied it directly from the tube.
 This is the “no makeup” look after all, so the less makeup you apply, and the more strategically, the more real-looking the end result.

 2) Apply blush to apples of the cheeks first, then blend under eyes so you eliminate the lightness created from concealing your circles, then blend all over the face (don’t forget around the mouth) and apply to the neck so you don’t have a face differently colored than your neck (that fools no one!).
 I wouldn’t choose any “fun” blush colors here and definitely no shimmery ones.
-Stick to matte a shade darker or brighter than your skin, a plausible color.
-If you need to know what that is, give your cheeks a little slappy slap and see what comes up!
+Stick to a matte shade darker or a tad brighter than your skin, a plausible color.
 Bronzer might even be the best choice if you’re struggling to find a realistic matte blush color for yourself.
 But again, keep the bronzer matte.

-3) You get to use powder if it’s necessary, but only to the t-zone.
+3) You get to use powder if it’s necessary, but only a little, and only to the t-zone.
 If you’re really oily, a blotting powder is your best bet to avoid it looking like makeup.

-6) Lip balm!
-The tiniest amount smoothed over the lip stain.
+5) Lip balm!
+The tiniest amount smoothed over an exfoliated lip (you can use a scrub, but don't overdo it).
 When I say tiny amount I mean barely any.
 You don’t want a greasy mouth, just hydration.
 Not even visible hydration though.
 So I’m thinking less than you are, I almost guarantee that.
-If you have lip flakes, you need to have handled that the night before.
 Always use fragrance-free lip balms because essential oils are drying.
-No mint, lemon, rose, what have you!
-Those are irritants and will keep the dryness cycle going.
-Exfoliate with a toothbrush or a bit of sugar if you have flakes, but they should rub right off if you do a thick coating of that lip balm the night before.

-7) Matte eyeshadow.
+6) Matte eyeshadow.
 Again, no shimmer.
 And keep the shades realistic.
 You can apply to the crease, lower lid, whatever!
-Doesn’t matter, but then you’ll be wiping it off to create a stain like we did with the lip color so don’t get overly attached to your creation.
+Doesn’t matter, but then you’ll be wiping it mostly off.
 Fingers are a good thing to use here.
 Smudge it all in and rub it around.